Entity component system: Common patterns in ECS use

 The normal way to transmit data between systems is to store the data in components, and then have each system access the component sequentially.
 For example, the position of an object can be updated regularly.
 This position is then used by other systems.
 If there are a lot of different infrequent events, a lot of flags will be needed in one or more components.
 Systems will then have to monitor these flags every iteration, which can become inefficient.
 A solution could be to use the observer pattern.
 All systems that depend on an event subscribe to it.
 The action from the event will thus only be executed once, when it happens, and no polling is needed.

-The ECS architecture has no trouble with dependency problems commonly found in Object Oriented Programming since components are simple data buckets, they have no dependencies.
+The ECS has no trouble with dependency problems commonly found in object-oriented programming since components are simple data buckets, they have no dependencies.
 Each system will typically query the set of components an entity must have for the system to operate on it.
-For example, a render system might register the model, transform, and drawable components.
+For example, a render system might register the model, transformations, and drawable components.
 When it runs, the system will perform its logic on any entity that has all of those components.
 Other entities are simply skipped, with no need for complex dependency trees.
 However this can be a place for bugs to hide, since propagating values from one system to another through components may be hard to debug.
 ECS may be used where uncoupled data needs to be bound to a given lifetime.

-The ECS architecture uses composition, rather than inheritance trees.
+The ECS uses composition, rather than inheritance trees.
 An entity will be typically made up of an ID and a list of components that are attached to it.
 Any game object can be created by adding the correct components to an entity.
-This allows the developer to easily add features of one object to another, without any dependency issues.
+This allows the developer to easily add features to an entity, without any dependency issues.
 For example, a player entity could have a bullet component added to it, and then it would meet the requirements to be manipulated by some bulletHandler system, which could result in that player doing damage to things by running into them.

-The merits of using ECSs for storing the game state have been proclaimed by many game developers like Adam Martin.
-One good example is the blog posts by Richard Lord where he discusses the merits and why ECS designed game data storage systems are so useful.
+The merits of using ECS for storing the game state have been proclaimed by many game developers like Adam Martin.
+One good example is the blog posts by Richard Lord where he discusses the merits and why ECS-designed game data storage systems are so useful.